About

 Hi, I am Paxton Scott

-In December of 2024, I moved back to the bay area and I am currently working at Eric Dunham’s lab in the Stanford Doerr School of Sustainability to improve numerical modeling of Vulcanian volcanic eruptions.
+In December of 2024, I returned to the bay area and have since been working with Eric Dunham’s lab in the Stanford Doerr School of Sustainability to improve numerical modeling of Vulcanian volcanic eruptions.

 Outside of my academic work, I enjoy changing my altitude whenever possible: cycling, trail running, climbing, skiing, walking, strolling, larking, etc.